Online RN to BSN: Curriculum

 The RN to BSN online program curriculum is designed to provide graduates with the skills and competencies they need to advance in the nursing field.
 We require a core of eight courses including evidence-based nursing for RNs, health policy for RNs and human pathophysiology for RNs.

 The required RN to BSN online courses can be completed in two years and a clinical integration with local preceptors gives students the opportunity to apply concepts from the classroom to real-life scenarios.
-Spring Hill College’s on-ground BSN program is CCNE-accredited, and that accreditation will be extended to the online curriculum in fall 2021.
+Spring Hill College’s online RN-BSN program is CCNE accredited.

 This course is designed for the RN- BSN and RN-MSN students to enhance their professional nursing roles and scholarly writing.
 Current and emerging issues and trends related to nursing practice are explored, and activities focus on professional growth and development through readings, discussions, and assignments